EngleLab/englelab/README.md

 ## Citation

 > Tsukahara, J.S.
-(2018). englelab: An R Package for Processing Data from Tasks Downloaded from the EngleLab.
+(2018). englelab: An R Package for Processing Complex-Span and Attention Control Tasks Downloaded from the EngleLab.
 Retrieved from https://englelab.github.io/englelab/